Seattle police investigating homicide in Cal Anderson Park

-Seattle police detectives are investigating a homicide that left one woman dead in Cal Anderson Park on Wednesday night, authorities said.
+Seattle police detectives were investigating the death of a woman in Cal Anderson Park late Wednesday, authorities said, and were involved in a standoff with a suspect barricaded inside a building there.

-Officers responding to the park found someone — who police later said was a suspect — barricaded inside a building in the Capitol Hill park, according to a statement from the Seattle Police Department around 9:30 p.m.
+Officers responding to the Capitol Hill park found someone — later described by police as a suspect — holed up inside the building, according to a statement from the Seattle Police Department around 9:30 p.m.

 A Seattle Fire Department spokesperson confirmed first responders attempted live-saving measures on a woman in her 30s, but she died at the scene.